 - Avoid alcohol as it dilates blood vessels making your varicose veins condition worse.

-- Quit smoking as it doesn’t keeps your blood circulation healthy.
+- Quit smoking as it doesn’t keep your blood circulation healthy.